 - Private practices

-Interested in running your own private practice?
-Take a look at this interview with author and clinical psychologist Dr. Leah Klungness!
+Interested in running your private practice?
+Look at this interview with author and clinical psychologist Dr. Leah Klungness!

-Clinical psychologists are frequently interviewed for blogs and news stories to give their perspective into why certain phenomena take place or how we can improve our mental health.
-This interview with clinical psychologist Dr. Jim Fix, for example, goes over many tips if you want to get help for you or a family member.
+Clinical psychologists are frequently interviewed for blogs and news stories to give their perspectives on why certain phenomena occur or how we can improve our mental health.
+This interview with clinical psychologist Dr. Jim Fix, for example, goes over many tips for getting help for you or a family member.